michaelfriedman/michaelfriedman/README.md

 ⚛️ &nbsp; I do all things JavaScript, but spend most my time working with React.

-📝 &nbsp; I write a [weekly newsletter](https://michaels.blog), where I share insights that I've picked up along the way.

 ☁️ &nbsp; AWS Certified Developer Associate

 🌱 &nbsp; Experienced Working with Greenfield Startups